 Similar to other years, 2023 saw the release of book after book.
 Some were unforgettable, better used as paperweights than before-bedtime fodder, while others were papercut inducing – we turned the pages a bit too quickly and sliced our index fingers.
 Maybe it was consuming way too many coffee beans, we don’t know…

-If you’d like to purchase any of the books listed below, you can save yourself some money using Chapters coupons.
+If you’d like to purchase any of the books listed below, you can save yourself some money using coupons that work sitewide.

 While the love of a book is subjective, the following medical thrillers are certainly worth the read, particularly if you’re already a fan of the author.

 Chaos by Patricia Cornwell: Readers who enjoy Cornwell know that many of her books have similar elements.
 For one thing, certain passages are really quite vivid in regards to descriptions of life as a medical examiner.
 While this can be a little unsettling for some people (or their stomachs), those who enjoy medical thrillers know that it comes with the territory.